farhana277/Practicing-Project-Euler-C-J.script-/README.md

 # Practicing-Project-Euler--C-J.script-
-Project Euler Solutions in C
+Project Euler Solutions in Java Script without using any built-in methods.

-This is where I share my solutions to Project Euler problems, written in the C programming language.
+This is where I share my solutions to Project Euler problems, written in the J.Script programming language.
 I’m working through these challenges to sharpen my problem-solving skills, improve my logical thinking, and get better at algorithms.

 About This Project

-Language: C
+Language: J.Script

 Goal: Practice problem-solving and algorithmic thinking